raiden-network/raiden/ob-review/README.md

 ### Looking at some integration tests

 I guess the criterion for what makes an integration test is that it needs some kind of server/service running with which to communicate, which is perfectly valid, but maybe not enough in the long run to organize tests in a meaningful way?
-E.g. [test_matrix_transport.py](../raiden/tests/integration/test_matrix_transport.py): to an uninitiated like me this also looks pretty much like being in the same league like `test_sqlite` - some non trivial multi-step behaviour between parts of the system is tested, so another protocol test that happens to use a running matrix server?
+E.g. [test_matrix_transport.py](../raiden/tests/integration/test_matrix_transport.py): to an uninitiated reader like me this also looks pretty much like being in the same league like `test_sqlite` - some non trivial multi-step behaviour between parts of the system is tested, so another protocol test that happens to use a running matrix server?

 ## How to concentrate more on unhappy path testing?